Application Process

 The rate-shown vs. rate-offered gap

 Pre-qualification widgets on marketplace platforms typically show estimated rates based on minimal inputs — often just revenue range and credit score tier.
 These estimates are generated before any lender has reviewed your actual bank statements, business tax returns, or DSCR.
-The CFPB's small business lending research has documented the challenge small businesses face in comparing loan costs across products, noting that standardized cost disclosure for small business lending remains inconsistent across the market.
+Small businesses face a real challenge comparing loan costs across products, since standardized cost disclosure for small business lending remains inconsistent across the market.

 When actual underwriting begins — after your file is routed — lenders apply their own underwriting criteria to your real financial data.
 The actual offer that comes back can differ materially from the pre-qualification estimate: a higher factor rate or APR than shown, a shorter repayment term that increases daily or weekly payment burden, additional fees (origination, underwriting, servicing) not reflected in the headline rate, and a funded amount lower than the requested amount.
 The gap between what a pre-qualification tool showed and what an actual offer contains is not deception in most cases — it is the structural difference between an estimate based on incomplete inputs and a quote based on full underwriting.
 But for a borrower who has already committed to the process, accumulated hard pulls, and received multiple competing calls, the expectation gap creates a decision environment characterized by pressure, confusion, and information overload rather than clarity.